The New Moon In Cancer Wants You To Get Sentimental

-The first new moon of summer is here and on 5th July at 11:57 p.m., the new moon in Cancer wants us to get sentimental.
+The first new moon of winter is here and on 6th July 9:57 a.m.
+AEDT, the new moon in Cancer wants us to get sentimental.
 Although it sounds easy in theory, Cancer is a zodiac sign that takes time to embrace novel ideas, experiences and relationships.
 Once the crab does, they’ll reveal a bright, hot heart full of love, loyalty and creativity.
 Cancers do things in their own time so be patient during this lunation because it could take a minute to see our lives evolve for the better — but they certainly will.

 New moons initiate the lunar cycle every month.
 The sun and moon align in the sky, making the moon invisible to the naked eye.
 We call this the dark moon.
 Being that the new (and dark) moon is the first of the lunar phases, it’s a moment when we can set intentions and share our dreams for the weeks ahead.
 If you want to set forth on a new chapter in life or jump-start an endeavour, the new moon would be the time to do so.
 Manifesting can lead to big payoffs when set during the new moon.